Research

 Peer-reviewed Publications

-Digital Media in Authoritarian Governance
+Digital Technologies in Authoritarian Governance

 Chen, A., Lu, Y.*, Chen, K., & Ng, A. (2023).
 Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China.
 The International Journal of Press/Politics. [∗co-first author] (DOI)